ge96fuj/Bachelor_Thesis_Skander_Jneyeh/README.md

 # 🚦 Traffic Light Control System

-This project is a traffic light control system that includes a server (Node.js) and multiple clients (e.g., Arduino or ESP32).
+This project is a traffic light control system that includes a server (Node.js) and multiple clients (e.g., Arduino).
 The system supports optional security features like HMAC signing and timestamp verification.

 ## 📦 Features